 From Mokoli'i, you can get stunning views of the Koolau Mountains, Mokapun peninsula, Kahaluu, Kaneohe, and Kailua.

 In the past, this island also earned the slang nickname "Chinaman's Hat," likely from its resemblance to the straw hats that Chinese immigrants wore.
 Please be aware that many local community members within Hawaii consider this slang nickname highly inappropriate and culturally insensitive, so we always suggest referring to this attraction by its proper name: Mokoli'i Island.

 Location / Directions

-Chinaman's Hat is located offshore via the Kamehameha Highway from the Kualoa Point State Recreation Area, approximately 45-minute drive north from Honolulu.
+Mokoli'i Island is located offshore via the Kamehameha Highway from the Kualoa Point State Recreation Area, approximately a 45-minute drive north from Honolulu.